-- Retain and hire top-caliber executives: Executive officers should have base salaries and employee benefits that are market competitive and that permit us to hire and retain high-caliber individuals at all levels;
+- Hire and retain top-caliber executives: Executive officers should have base salaries and employee benefits that are market-competitive and that facilitate hiring and retention of world-class talent in our critical roles and high-caliber individuals at all levels;

 - Align compensation with shareholder interests: The interests of our executive officers should be linked with those of our shareholders through the risks and rewards of the ownership of our Common Stock; and

 - Reinforce succession planning process: The overall compensation program for our executive officers should reinforce our robust succession planning process.

 To create a strong link between our incentive compensation opportunities and our short-term and longer-term objectives, we use two specific programs: our Annual Incentive Program and our Long-Term Incentive Program.
 In 2020, we reviewed the metrics and design of both programs to ensure they are closely linked to our business strategy, are easily understood by employees, and maintain or increase their alignment with shareholder interests.